voidense/free-food-calendar/README.md

 		* `db.myCollections.ensureIndex({url:1},{unique:true})` aovid having duplicate URLs in DB
 2. Run (in project base folder):
 	* `python server.py` get website running
-	* `update_db.py 20` run crawler, scraper and classifier to feed the database.
-20 means update DB every 20 seconds
+	* `python update_db.py 20` run crawler, scraper and classifier to feed the database.
+20 means to update DB every 20 seconds
     * These two commands needs to be running on two shells.

 3. Use (In browser):